Reading Specialist Certification

 IV.
 Completion of Reading Specialist Praxis Exam

-In order to graduate, all candidates must take or provide proof of registration for the Reading Specialist Praxis Exam and have official scores on file at Kutztown University.
 In order to receive reading specialist certification, candidates must pass the Reading Specialist Praxis Exam.

 Application for Certification:

 The Pennsylvania Department of Education now requires that each candidate submit her/his application online using the Teacher Information Management System (TIMS).
 Application should be made after the completion of all requirements which includes obtaining a passing score on the Reading Specialist Praxis Exam and receiving your final GPA.
 How to apply for teacher certification

 Widener Doctoral Program

 Kutztown University of Pennsylvania, in partnership with Widener University, offers a Doctor of Education (Ed.D.) program in Reading and Language Arts.
 For more information contact Dr. Sandy Chambers, Doctoral Program coordinator, at firstname.lastname@example.org.